afsunday/podtable/README.md

 * Now podtable availabe via the 'Podtable' global either by  reference via script tag or by using the import statement

-## Available Options
+### Available Options
 * `KeepCell`
 * `priority`
 * `event`
 * `method`

-Now if yoyu pull podtable by reference via script tag or by using the import statement podtable instance is now available via the `Podtable` global
+Now if you pull podtable by reference via script tag or by using the import statement podtable instance is now available via the `Podtable` global

 ```js